minprog/adventure/steps/1 introduction/index.md

     Outside building.
     >

-That first part of the adventure "map" may look like this:
+Together, all these places in the virtual world can be mapped out to get an idea of how everything is connected.
+The very first part of the adventure "map" may look like this:

 ![](../../map.png){:.w300}

-You can find the full map, including a spoiler-free version, [at this website](http://www.spitenet.com/cave/), but note that you will be implementing a portion of the full map!
+You can find a full map, including a spoiler-free version, [at this website](http://www.spitenet.com/cave/), but note that you will be implementing a portion of the full map!

-But there is more than just navigating, at all times you can ask for `HELP` for an explanation of the game, or `LOOK` to get a detailed description of the room you are in.
+And there is more than just navigating: at all times you can ask for `HELP` for an explanation of the game, or `LOOK` to get a detailed description of the room you are in.
 From the previous example you could see that the second time a room is entered a shorter description was shown.
 If we were to enter the `LOOK` command we would again see the following:

     > LOOK